Samsung Galaxy Book 2 Go is here with a Snapdragon 7c+ Gen 3

-(Pocket-lint) - Samsung has officially unveiled the Galaxy Book 2 Go compact laptop, noting that it's powered by the Qualcomm Snapdragon 7c+ Gen 3 chipset.
+Samsung has officially unveiled the Galaxy Book 2 Go compact laptop, noting that it's powered by the Qualcomm Snapdragon 7c+ Gen 3 chipset.

 That new chipset means that buyers can look forward to a CPU with up to 40% improved performance alongside a GPU boasting a 35% improvement over the Snapdragon 7c Gen 2 chip that Samsung used in the original Galaxy Book Go.
 But that isn't all that the new chip brings to the table.